 An original birth certificate is about truth: nothing more, nothing less.

 Truth for adoptees can get complicated.
 We are born, and our births are recorded like many others: place of birth, time of birth, parent names, often our own original names.
-Things change months later, when we are adopted.
+Things change months or years later, when we are adopted.
 That first birth record—on file and still containing all of our information and truth—is replaced by a second birth certificate.
 Our names are changed, our truth is amended, our birth parents’ names are replaced by those of our adoptive parents.
 We are, literally in the legal sense, reborn to those adoptive parents, who are listed as if we were born to them.

 The OBC is our history.
 It is ours to possess, without restriction.

 Get Informed and Step Up

 Get informed about who holds the truth in your own state.
 This summary of the laws of all 50 states, plus the District of Columbia, includes specific information about access to OBCs.
-We also highlight the barriers most states have constructed to deny or limit adult adoptees to their own truths, including disclosure vetoes, complex registries, mandatory counseling, or redaction.
+I also highlight the barriers most states have constructed to deny or limit adult adoptees to their own truths, including disclosure vetoes, complex registries, mandatory counseling, or redaction.